-MicroRNAs can convert normal cells into cancer promotersNovember 21st, 2012 in Cancer /
+MicroRNAs can convert normal cells into cancer promotersNovember 21, 2012 in Medicine & Health / Cancer

 Unraveling the mechanism that ovarian cancer cells use to change normal cells around them into cells that promote tumor growth has identified several new targets for treatment of this deadly disease.